How does the TRC program work?

 Can I have more?

 Our goal is to accelerate open machine learning research.
-If you have a proposal for using larger amounts of Cloud TPU capacity please contact us with additional information about your project’s goals, needs, and timeline.
+If you have a proposal for using large amounts and/or specific generations of Cloud TPU devices please contact us with additional information about your project's goals, needs, and timeline.
 For example, the open source MiniGo project successfully used 640 Cloud TPUs simultaneously via GKE.